McNepp/QApplicationContext/README.md

     context -> registerService<PropFetcherAggregator,Dependency<RestPropFetcher,Cardinality::N>>("propFetcherAggregation");

+**Note:**, while constructing the `QList` with dependencies, the ordering of registrations of **non-interdependent services** will be honoured as much as possible.
+In the above example, the services "hamburgWeather" and "berlinWeather" will appear in that order in the `QList` that is passed to the `PropFetcherAggreator`.

 ### PRIVATE_COPY

 Sometime, you may want to ensure that every instance of your service will get its own instance of a dependency.
 This might be necessary if the dependency shall be configured (i.e. modified) by the